ben-web/NC-News-Back-End/README.md

 Duplicate or fork this repository from [github.com/ben-web/BE2-northcoders-news](https://github.com/ben-web/BE2-northcoders-news).

-In your CLI, run the command
+In your CLI, run the command:

 ```bash
 git clone <GIT_REPO_URL>